Allamuchy-Panther Valley, New Jersey

-Allamuchy-Panther Valley is an unincorporated community and former census-designated place located within Allamuchy Township, in Warren County, New Jersey, United States.
-As of the 2000 United States Census, the CDP's population was 3,125.
+Allamuchy-Panther Valley is an unincorporated community and former census-designated place located within Allamuchy Township, in Warren County, in the U.S. state of New Jersey.
+As of the 2000 United States census, the CDP's population was 3,125.

 The combined CDP existed through the 2000 Census.
-Effective with the 2010 United States Census, the CDP was split into its components, Allamuchy CDP (with a 2010 Census population of 78) and Panther Valley (2010 population of 3,327).
+Effective with the 2010 United States census, the CDP was split into its components, Allamuchy CDP (with a 2010 Census population of 78) and Panther Valley (2010 population of 3,327).